euroargodev/seaice_profile/README.md

 Q: For the reference ice dataset, is there a limit back in time or can I use any date?

-A: It depends on which ice times series do you want to use.
+A1: It depends on which ice times series do you want to use.
 There are two functions with similar names: metaprof_satice and metaprof_satice_climate
 They are practically the same script but they access two different ftp directories (OSI-SAF ftp://osisaf.met.no/) metaprof_satice goes for the near real time images (10 km resolution) which span from 2005 to the present.
-I use this one because of availability period and resolution. metaprof_satice_climate uses the climate record (reprocessed) images 1979 to 2015 (25 km resolution)
+I use this one because of availability period and resolution. metaprof_satice_climate uses the climate record (reprocessed) images 1979 to 2015 (25 km resolution).
 A2: (Update) metaprof_satice_src includes a switch to use each database, using the input variable src.
 The allowed values are 'NT' and 'CLIM'.

 Requires: